 Coordination

 DEQ has partnered with EPA to provide informational materials specific to the proposed rulemaking to affected parties.
 EPA Region 10 sent letters to owners and operators of boilers that are affected by the recent changes to the Areas Source NESHAP rules in August of 2011.
-Included with this mailing was a post-card size insert from Oregon DEQ notifying recipients of the proposed Oregon permanent rulemaking affecting small-scale and mid-size commercial, industrial and institutional solid fuel burning devices.
+Included with this mailing were post-card size inserts from Oregon DEQ notifying recipients of the proposed Oregon permanent rulemaking affecting small-scale and mid-size commercial, industrial and institutional solid fuel burning devices.
 DEQ intends to work with EPA to help identify boilers in Oregon affected by the rule and to provide owners and operators further guidance in meeting the requirements of the proposed rule changes.

 Infrastructure/Database Development

 DEQ plans to create a simple, web-based construction notice and self-registration form that can be completed electronically by boiler owners and operators.
-DEQ Headquarters - Air Quality staff is working with the department’s Business Services Division to develop a web-based registration system for use by owners and operators of commercial, industrial and institutional solid fuel burning devices with maximum heat output capacities at or below 10 MMBtu/hr.
-Boiler owners and operators would not be charged a registration fee, and they could self-certify that their boiler complies with the applicable emissions standards.
+DEQ Headquarters - Air Quality staff is working with DEQ’s Business Services Division to develop a web-based registration system for use by owners and operators of commercial, industrial and institutional solid fuel burning devices with maximum heat output capacities at or below 10 MMBtu/hr.
+Boiler owners and operators would not be charged a registration fee, and could self-certify their boiler complies with the applicable emissions standards.
 DEQ will evaluate the effectiveness of this tool, and may apply it to other source categories that currently must provide construction notice using paper forms.